 By Christopher Zoukis At a time when museums aim to become more active hubs in communities and are taking stances on social justice issues, some are using their spaces and voices to address the issue of mass incarceration, and as venues to implement new rehabilitation and alternative sentencing programs.
 Many museums are also learning that…Read More

-By Christopher Zoukis We are so excited to hear about New York Gov. Andrew Cuomo’s new prison education plan to keep New Yorkers away from the revolving door known as America’s prison system.
-As widely reported by media this week, this forward-thinking governor announced a major policy proposal in a Harlem church last week and…Read More
+By Christopher Zoukis Gov. Andrew Cuomo We are so excited to hear about New York Gov. Andrew Cuomo’s new prison education plan to keep New Yorkers away from the revolving door known as America’s prison system.
+As widely reported by media this week, this forward-thinking governor announced a major policy proposal in a Harlem church…Read More

 News out of Iran’s criminal justice system last week could not be more surprising.
 One Judge Qasem Naqizadeh in the city of Gonbad-e Kavus is adopting an alternative sentencing mechanism for juveniles that the rest of the world would do well to pay attention to.
 Juvenile offenders with no previous records, having committed relatively minor…Read More